bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?

 Answer: ```git commit -m "message"```

+6. Explain why git is valuable to a team of developers.

+Answer:  Git allows developers to manage their repository and to collaborate on edits.
+It allows for easy tracking of changes and allows developers to go back to "commit points" in their project.